What is risk management?

 You might also prepare one for your events – either as a general tool or for a specific occasion, especially if it incorporates some unfamiliar activities that you might not have considered the implications of before.

-If you run any activities involving children or vulnerable adults it is very important that you would conduct a risk assessment of these activities, and review as part of this exercise whether you are adequately implementing your child protection or other policies, and whether you need to conduct DBS checks.
+If you run any activities involving children or adults at risk it is very important that you would conduct a risk assessment of these activities, and review as part of this exercise whether you are adequately implementing your child protection or other policies, and whether you need to conduct DBS checks.

 How do you do it?